spencer-brown/study-hub/README.md

 * Image resizing in Etherpads
 * Change StudyPad route to show its name instead of its ID
 * General refactoring
+* When generating subjects, add names when available